eIixirDev/n-C-kay/README.md

 Student from South Korea.

-I am working on structural response analysis with deep learning.

 ## Researches
 1. Understanding Asteroid Inversion with KAN [24']
 2. Discrete Dynamical System with MCTS [24']